StefanZander/lecture_notes/swcs/html/docs/organisation.md

 ## Tutorials and other In-Class Meetings
 - Will be provided on demand (--> need to be requested by students)
 - Attendance is optional
-- Will be announced via email, Moodle or in class beforehand
+- Will be announced via email, Moodle or in-class beforehand
 - Provide practical and in-depth knowledge about relevant topics that students can choose individually
-- Provide opportunities to
+- Provide opportunities to...
     - ...discuss open issues
     - ...ask questions
     - ...get feedback